Vic Chesnutt: Death

 Chesnutt died on Christmas Day 2009 from an overdose of muscle relaxants that had left him in a coma in an Athens hospital.
 He was 45 years old.
-In his final interview, which aired on National Public Radio 24 days before his death, Chesnutt said that he had "attempted suicide three or four times [before].
+In his final interview, which aired on National Public Radio 24 days before his death, Chesnutt said that he had "attempted suicide three or four times.
 It didn't take."

 According to him in the same interview, being "uninsurable" due to his quadriplegia, he was $50,000 in debt for his medical bills, and had been putting off a surgery for a year ("And, I mean, I could die only because I cannot afford to go in there again.
 I don't want to die, especially just because of I don't have enough money to go in the hospital.").

-Legacy

-His wife, Tina Chesnutt, became the sole executor of his estate following his death.
+Impact

 The Canadian alt-country band Cowboy Junkies recorded an album called Demons after his death, released on January 18, 2011.
 A tribute to Chesnutt, it features his songs.
+Conor Oberst of Bright Eyes described Chesnutt as "one of the greatest ever," and released a cover of Chesnutt's song "Flirted with You All My Life" in 2021.

 Kristin Hersh wrote a book titled Don't Suck, Don't Die: Giving Up Vic Chesnutt, which was published by University of Texas Press and released on October 1, 2015.